Paley-Wiener theorems for a p-adic spherical variety

 \end{proof}

-\begin{remark} This proposition seems to be \emph{false} in the non-factorizable case.
-For example, if $X=\PGL_2$ under the $G=\Gm\times \PGL_2$ action (with $\Gm$ acting as a split subtorus by multiplication on the left, and $\PGL_2$ acting by multiplication on the right) then it is known that the tensor product of the trivial character of $F^\times$ by the Steinberg representation of $\PGL_2$ is relatively cuspidal on $X$, while this is not the case for non-trivial characters of $F^\times$.
-What this means is that the subspace of $C^\infty(X)$ corresponding to the image of the Steinberg representation will be orthogonal to $e_\emptyset(\mathcal S(X_\emptyset))$, but also orthogonal to $\mathcal S(X)_\cusp$. \end{remark}
+\begin{remark} This theorem is \emph{false}, in general, in the non-factorizable case, if we define the cuspidal subspace $\mathcal S(X)_\cusp$, as in section \ref{sec:cuspidal}, by requiring that the image under the Plancherel decomposition \eqref{L2discrete} of the (smooth) function is relatively cuspidal.
+For example, if $X=\PGL_2$ under the $G=\Gm\times \PGL_2$ action (with $\Gm$ acting as a split subtorus by multiplication on the left, and $\PGL_2$ acting by multiplication on the right) then it is known that the tensor product of the trivial character of $F^\times$ by the Steinberg representation $\rm{St}$ of $\PGL_2$ is relatively cuspidal on $X$, while this is not the case for non-trivial characters of $F^\times$.
+What this means is that the image of an embedding $\rm{St}\hookrightarrow \mathcal S(F^\times\backslash \PGL_2)$ will be orthogonal to $e_\emptyset(\mathcal S(X_\emptyset))$ (this is the property of $1 \otimes \St$ being relatively cuspidal), but also orthogonal to $\mathcal S(X)_\cusp$ (which has no Steinberg-equivariant part, since for generic characters of $F^\times$ the Steinberg representation is not relatively cuspidal). \end{remark}

 Recall that for each $\Theta$ we have defined $\mathcal S^+(X_\Theta)_\cusp$ as the subspace of $C^\infty(X_\Theta)$ generated by all spaces of the form: